webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 # Summary

 Certificate trust relies on the "root" issuing certificate being trusted by your computer.
-From Sept 30th 2021 Let's Encrypts previous root certificate *DST Root CA X3* will expire.
-It has been replaced by their *ISRG Root X1* certificate.

 The root certificate issues an Intermediate certificate which in turn is used to issue general certificates such as the ones for your website.
 This is called a "Chain" of trust.
 Your certificate (called a Leaf or end-entity certificate) will be validated by following this chain.

+*From Sept 30th 2021 Let's Encrypts previous root certificate *DST Root CA X3* (and it's R3 intermediate) will expire.
+It has been replaced by their *ISRG Root X1* certificate (and replacement R3 intermediate).*

 :::note